Roots and Radishes

 Description

-This citrus mint salad is paired with delicate shaved fennel, avocado slices, fresh mint, and crunchy sliced almonds for an incredibly refreshing salad!
+This citrus salad is paired with delicate shaved fennel, avocado slices, fresh mint, and crunchy sliced almonds for an incredibly refreshing salad!
 It's a brunch favorite, but can also be enjoyed for breakfast, snack, or any time of day.

 Ingredients